 THE CHALLENGE

-The Mail Innovations Department started a modernization initiative in 2019.
-Business processes, technologies and applications were revamped to support a more efficient, accurate and fast processing and transportation of mail in the UPS network.
+The Mail Innovations (MI) Department started a modernization initiative in 2019.
+Business processes, technologies and applications were revamped to support a more efficient, accurate and fast processing and transportation of mail within the UPS network.

 MODERNIZATION GOALS

-While working on a suite of five interconnected applications to support the modernized operational processes, ensure:
+Create five new, interconnected applications to support the modernized operational processes, and ensure:

 Connectivity of information through the entire suite.